davidepalladino/Button-Arduino/README.md

 # Button library for Arduino
 ## Description
 This library allows to manage a button.
-It can specify if the pressure is long or not.
+You can specify if the pressure is long or not.
 Morevoer, is possible to assign a time (in milliseconds) to consider the long press, and a specific procedure both for short and long press.
 For short press there is the debouncing.

 ## Manual installation
 To install manually this library, you can see this little guides.